aakiliqbal/snapTab/CONTEXT.md

 ## Glossary

 **New Tab Surface**
-The browser page rendered by Infi Tab when Chrome opens a new tab.
+The browser page rendered by SnapTab when Chrome opens a new tab.

 **Canvas**
 The fixed, full-viewport workspace inside the New Tab Surface.
 It never browser-scrolls and contains Widgets snapped to a logical grid.